Circuito do Estoril

 The Circuito do Estoril or Autódromo do Estoril (Estoril Circuit), officially known as Autódromo Fernanda Pires da Silva, is a motorsport race track on the Portuguese Riviera, outside of Lisbon, owned by state-run holding management company Parpública.
 Its length is 4.182 km.
 It was the home of the Formula One Portuguese Grand Prix from 1984 to 1996.
-The circuit has an FIA Grade 1 license.

 History

 Estoril, a vacation-destination beach town located 20 mi west of the Portuguese capital city of Lisbon has had motor racing dating back to the 1930s, with a 2.8 km street circuit used in 1937 for a local race.
 The current Estoril circuit was built and completed in 1972 on a rocky plateau near the village of Alcabideche, 9 km from Estoril, the town lending its name to the circuit.
 The course has two hairpin turns, noticeable elevation changes, and a long 0.986 km start/finish straight.
 Its original perimeter was 4.349 km, and the maximum gradient is nearly 7%.
 Monsanto Park, another street circuit in Lisbon hosted a variety of motor racing events in the 1950s, including the 1959 Portuguese Grand Prix, an event it shared briefly with the Boavista street circuit in Porto.

 Its first years saw many national races, as well as an occasional Formula 2 race.
 However, the course soon fell into disrepair due to the owning company having been taken over by the state between 1975 and 1978, and a significant redevelopment effort was needed before international motorsport returned in 1984.
 In the 1980s, the Rally de Portugal also had a special stage at the circuit.

 Estoril became a popular event on the F1 calendar, the setting for many well-known moments including Niki Lauda winning the championship, his third and final, from McLaren teammate Alain Prost by just half a point by finishing second to Prost at the 1984 Portuguese Grand Prix; three-time world champion Ayrton Senna's first F1 win in 1985; Nigel Mansell's notorious black flag incident and subsequent collision with Senna in 1989; Riccardo Patrese being launched airborne in a near-backward flip after colliding with Gerhard Berger on the main straight in 1992; and Jacques Villeneuve overtaking Michael Schumacher around the outside of the final turn in 1996.